shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 The model will then output an image that has been resized back to the original resolution.

+The model used has the following structure:
+1. Input of shape [64, 60, 1] (1/4 size ADNI-MRI images)
+2. Convolutional layer with 64 filters and a kernel size of 5
+3. Convolutional layer with 128 filters and a kernel size of 3
+4. Another convolutional layer with 128 filters and a kernel size of 3
+5. Convolutional layer with 16 filters and a kernel size of 3
+6. Output `depth_to_space` layer that maps to the final [256, 240, 1] shape

 ## Example Usage
 ### Dependencies
 This model was created using: